Exporting data via Viedoc's web API

 This section will take you through the steps to export data using Python.

 Note!
 This example uses the requests package for Python.
 Ensure that you have it installed before running the code below.
-To install the requests package open command prompt or terminal and type pip install request.
+To install the requests package open command prompt or terminal and type pip install requests.

 1